The Chrome extension allows tracking time to tasks from third-party apps.

 How to Activate the Chrome Extension for Your Company

-To use the Chrome extension, your company must be using the interactive (not silent) version of the desktop app.
-The Projects & Tasks feature must be enabled in Settings -> Company Settings.
-(See screenshot below.)
+To use the Chrome extension, your company must be using the Interactive (not silent) version of the desktop app.
+The Projects & Tasks feature must be enabled in Settings / Company Settings.

 How Tracked Time Is Sent Back to Jira